JanHerca/urantiapedia/output/wikijs/en/article/Peep_Sober/urantia_is_it_a_new_religion.md

 Consequently, I don’t discuss the identity of this individual.
 I am only looking at the Urantia movement that arose after the book was published and its connection to religion.

-We know that in April 1955, William S. Sadler, Jr. presented _The Timing of The Urantia Book_, which was later known as _The Publication Mandate_.
+We know that in April 1955, William S. Sadler, Jr. presented _The Timing of The Urantia Book_, which was later known as [The Publication Mandate](/en/article/The_Publication_Mandate).

 > You will doubtless live and die without fully realizing that you are participating in the birth of a new age of religion on this world.
 >